Loni, Ghaziabad

+Name

+The name Lonī is from the Hindi word lon, meaning "salt", which ultimately comes from Sanskrit lavaṇa.
+The name probably refers to the town's location in the middle of an area with abundant salt.

 History

-Loni is listed in the Ain-i-Akbari, an Mughal period document, as a pargana under the Delhi sarkar subdivision, producing a revenue of 3,278,878 dams for the imperial treasury and supplying a force of 200 infantry and 20 cavalry.
+Loni is listed in the Ain-i-Akbari, a Mughal period document, as a pargana under the Delhi sarkar subdivision, producing a revenue of 3,278,878 dams for the imperial treasury and supplying a force of 200 infantry and 20 cavalry.
 It had a brick fort at the time.

 In the 14th century, an invasion by Timur took place in the town and fort of Loni a few days before the battle against Delhi's Tughlaq Sultan Mahmud Shah.
 One of Timur's emirs expressed the fear that the men, women and children they were dragging with them would break free and attack from the rear while the army was occupied in battle.
 Timur's solution was to have a hundred thousand adult Hindu males slaughtered before the battle.
 He insisted that individual owners would put their own slaves to death rather than outsource the task.
 Anybody failing to kill would be killed himself.

 Geography

 Loni is located at 28.75°N 77.28°E. It has an average elevation of 283 m.
 Its area is 34.68 sqkm.

+According to the World Air Quality Report 2024, Loni is one of the world's 20 most polluted city in India.

 Administration

 Loni Tehsil

-Loni became a new tehsil in Ghaziabad district, within Meerut division, with its headquarters at Roopnagar Industrial Area, about 17 km west of the district headquarters.
+Loni became a new tehsil in Ghaziabad district, within Meerut division, with its headquarters at Rampark, about 27 km west of the district headquarters.
 The tehsil comprises about 49 villages.
 This will be the basic administrative unit that will allow the people to raise their grievances and get them addressed quickly.
 Tehsil forms the grassroots administrative setup that takes care of land revenue.
 The order to this effect was issued by principal secretary, revenue, Kishan Singh Atoria.

 Loni Nagar Palika Parisad

 The Loni Nagar Palika Parisad was first established on 31 March 1971 as a Nagar Panchayat.
 Its office is located in Khanna Nagar.
 According to 2011 census, its population is 516,082.
 Loni Nagar Palika Parisad is divided into 55 wards.
 It has total of 36 employees.

+Now soon the Pavi Sadakpur area of Loni is going to get the status of Nagar Panchayat.
+The Uttar Pradesh government is going to approve it soon.